FOUNDATIONS OF COMPUTING II - 2022/3

 The learning and teaching strategy is designed to:

-- Help students be confident in manipulating mathematical functions
+- Help students understand dimensionality and be confident in manipulating vectors and mathematical functions of vectors

 - Practise solving real-world problems by translating them into mathematical expressions